aws-samples/customize-llm-automotive-aws/README.md

 ### Model Evaluation

-The model evaluation is performed by deploying the fine-tuned model in Amazon SageMaker or Amazon Bedrock, and by using the vanilla model in Amazon Bedrock.
+The model evaluation is performed by deploying the fine-tuned model in Amazon SageMaker or Amazon Bedrock, and by using the base model in Amazon Bedrock.
 Evaluation metrics identified are BLEU Score (for text quality) and Normalized Levenshtein distance (for reponse accuracy)